Honey, We Shrunk Ourselves

 The inciting incident occurs at 9 minutes when Wayne, Gordon, and their wives accidentally activate the shrinking machine and shrink themselves to microscopic size, creating the central crisis of the film..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The adults realize they cannot simply wait to be found and must actively journey across the attic and house to reach the machine controls or get the kids' attention, committing to a dangerous quest at tiny size., moving from reaction to action.
+This indicates the protagonist's commitment to The adults realize they cannot simply wait to be found and must actively journey across the attic and house to reach the machine controls or get the kids' attention, committing to a dangerous quest at tiny size., moving from reaction to action.

 The Collapse moment at 55 minutes (75% through) represents the emotional nadir.
-Here, The adults face near-death when they're almost killed by a household accident, and they realize they may never get back to normal size or see their children again—their lowest emotional point., indicates the protagonist at their lowest point.
+Here, The adults face near-death when they're almost killed by a household accident, and they realize they may never get back to normal size or see their children again—their lowest emotional point., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 59 minutes initiates the final act resolution at 80% of the runtime.
 The adults have a breakthrough realization about how to signal the kids or reach the machine, combining their knowledge and newfound appreciation for teamwork—launching into the final act with renewed purpose., demonstrating the transformation achieved throughout the journey.